AlexsLemonade/refinebio-js/auto-publish.md

 git push origin -d v1.0.0
 ```

-### 2) Create a new release to trigger the publish workflow
+### 2) Create a release to trigger the publish workflow

-Now we can create a new release using the [web](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) in the Github repository, and our publish workflow will be triggered and register our local package to the [public npm registory](https://docs.npmjs.com/about-the-public-npm-registry).
+Now we can [create a new release ](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release)in the Github repository.
+It'll instantly trigger the publish workflow and register our local package to the [public npm registory](https://docs.npmjs.com/about-the-public-npm-registry).

-Once the publishing workflow passes in the [actions page](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#viewing-the-activity-for-a-workflow-run), [sign in](https://www.npmjs.com) to our CCDL npm account.
+Once the publish workflow passes in the [actions page](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#viewing-the-activity-for-a-workflow-run), [sign in](https://www.npmjs.com) to our CCDL npm account.
 We will see that this newly registered package is publicly available for installation.